jnewc/atom-language-swift/README.md

 # Swift language support in Atom

-Adds syntax highlighting to Swift files in Atom.
+Syntax highlighting for Swift files in Atom.

-**NOTE**: This package is no longer maintained.